 The number of people alive at a specific point in time with cancer.
 Complete prevalence is the number of people alive today who have ever been diagnosed with cancer.
-In this document, we report complete prevalence.
+Limited-duration prevalence represents the number of people alive on a certain day who had previously been diagnosed with lung cancer within a specified number of years (e.g. 2, 5, 10 or 20 years) In this document, we report both complete and limited-duration prevalence.